wmcortes97/Unit-5-Public-API-Requests/README.md

 ## CSS Changes
 changed background color to body, .card, and .modal-container made .card div larger when user hovers over it

+## Attributes
+background color gradient was gotten from this website: https://palettes.shecodes.io/palettes/1313 and https://gradients.shecodes.io/